pplg-smk-metland/metschoo-library/README.md

 some tasks, ordered by priority:

 - style
-  - change function names and variables into English
+  - change function names and variables into English (TBD don't do it yet)
   - make sure all UI elements are written in Indonesian
 - Make the ugly admin routes pretty
 - ~~set up TypeScript~~